epogrebnyak/abacus/README.md

 > 7. Paid monthly expenses: salaries and wages $500, utilities $300, and advertising $100.
 > 8. Joan withdrew $1,000 cash for personal use.

-Here is a complete code to solve the excercise:
+Here is a complete code to solve the exercise:

 ```
 cx init